Introduction

 What methods of communication do you use to liaise with external stakeholders?

-Mainly face-to-face discussions, telephone, and email.
+Mainly face-to-face discussions, telephone conversations, and email conversations.
 Clients visit the clinic and telephone regularly to make appointments, bring their pets in for treatment or enquire about some of our specialised services and procedures.
-We also provide email communication on treatment reminders and appointment confirmations.
+We also communicate via email on treatment reminders and appointment confirmations.
 Recently, we started using social media to advertise our clinic, and I have been involved with this project as it is an interest of mine.
 We now run regular ads on Facebook and Instagram.
 We also have a website that links to the social media pages for potential clients to research.
 Commonly, the website is used to outline the clinic’s services, bookings, and testimonies from clients, as well as post the monthly newsletter.
 (The monthly newsletter is also emailed and posted to regular clients)

-Our bosses have high expectations on how we communicate, we need to always be polite and professional, listen attentively, follow their requests and procedures, and use appropriate industry terminology to explain procedures and products to clients.
+Our bosses have high expectations for how we communicate, and we need to always be polite and professional, listen attentively, follow their requests and procedures, and use appropriate industry terminology to explain procedures and products to clients.

 Sometimes, clients have very specific requests that require a bit of extra research in order to provide them with a solution or answer.
 In these situations, I sometimes need to let the client know of the possible delay while I obtain the necessary information and then follow up with their query afterwards.